laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 We could send the notification directly from the `store` method on our `ChirpController`, but that adds more work for the controller, which in turn could slow down the request, especially as we'll be querying the database and sending emails.

-Instead, let's dispatch an event from the controller that we can listen for and process in a background queue.
+Instead, let's dispatch an event that we can listen for and process in a background queue to keep our application snappy.

 ## Creating an event

 Events are a great way to decouple various aspects of your application, since a single event can have multiple listeners that do not depend on each other.

-Let's create our event with the following command:
+Let's create our new event with the following command:

 ```shell
 ./vendor/bin/sail artisan make:event ChirpCreated
 ```

-We'll be dispatching events for each new Chirp that is created, so let's update our `ChirpCreated` event to accept the newly created `Chirp` so we can pass it on to our notification.
+Since we'll be dispatching events for each new Chirp that is created, let's update our `ChirpCreated` event to accept the newly created `Chirp` so we may pass it on to our notification.

 ```php filename=app/Events/ChirpCreated.php
 <?php